ClementTsang/Barista/README.md

-# barista
+# Barista

-A small frontend for macOS's `caffeinate`.
+A small tray frontend for macOS's `caffeinate`.